tjbalzer/clab-aoscx-labs/01_layer_2/03_deploying_mstp/README.md

 Note: Switch X will be configured later in the lab.
 The Virtual PC (VPC-C) is not required to be configured and just shown to represent an access port.
-- Change all hostnames as shown in the topology:

 On Switch A and B bring up required ports:
 ```